Updated: Apr 2

 And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their preappointed times and the boundaries of their dwellings Acts 17:26

 Every nation/kingdom/empire, from the Sumerians to the Americans, has preappointed times and boundaries set aside for it.
 It does not matter what a nation does to try to extend or stave off that ending (petrodollar anyone?), when the time comes, their fate is sealed.
-With that said, however, there is one kind of exception shown to us in Scripture, that being Nineveh.
+With that said, however, there is one kind of exception shown to us in Scripture, that being of the famed wicked city of Nineveh.
 Remember God’s reaction when everyone from the king of Nineveh on down repented in reaction to the prophet Jonah’s message of coming destruction?

 Then God saw their works, that they turned from their evil way; and God relented from the disaster that He had said He would bring upon them, and He did not do it.
 Jonah 3:10

-Granted, their destruction still came around a hundred-years later as prophesied by the prophet Nahum, but at least that generation (Jonah’s) was able to assuage God’s wrath due to their sincere repentance.
+Granted, their destruction still came around a hundred years later as prophesied by the prophet Nahum, but at least that generation (Jonah’s) was able to assuage God’s wrath due to their sincere repentance.
 However, Nineveh seems to be the exception, not the norm.
 Many secular historians and academics tend to dismiss the divinely preappointed view as nothing more than cyclical and natural.
-They have catalogued the normal lifecycle of an empire as being:
+They have cataloged the normal lifecycle of an empire as being:

 Age of Development